 After the name of your school, your degree, and the dates, add bullet points.

-In them, put school accomplishments that used loan processor skills.
+In them, put school accomplishments or extracurricular activities that used loan processor skills.

 Did you use MS Excel in a school project?
 Get a high GPA in finance classes?